 LaMonte began fighting kidney disease at age 12.
 A virus attacked his kidneys and caused great damage.
-Ultimately, LaMonte went on dialysis at the age of 42 and has been on dialysis for 2 years, 3 times a week.
+Ultimately, Lamonte would go on dialysis at the age of 42.
+Currently, he is 4 years post-transplant.
 He has been diligent to learn the best way to continue to live a normal life.
 LaMonte has two kids who still need him, and he runs a fitness business.
 He was determined not to allow kidney disease to turn his life upside down.
 LaMonte has always been active and wanted to continue.
 He refused to let this situation put his life on hold.
 The first thing he did was to become pro-active.
 He began asking his technician, doctor nurse and dietitian tons of questions, the first being "can I exercise?"